 I began writing at the age of 12 and published my first article — about my experience of teaching outdoor education — in 1994.
-The following year, I published my first article in The United Church Observer, which began a working relationship with the publication that continues to this day, with the magazine now rebranded as Broadview.
+The following year, I published my first article in The United Church Observer, which began a 30-year relationship with the publication that rebranded in 2019 as Broadview .

 Born in Toronto and raised in Cobourg and Trenton, Ontario, I graduated from Queen’s University in Kingston, with English and Education degrees.
-Since then, I’ve worked as a radio newscaster and morning show co-host in Ontario and Vancouver (where I lived for five years), and a graphic designer and columnist for a community newspaper.
-I now work as a substitute teacher, and a licensed lay worship leader with the United Church of Canada.
+Since then, I’ve worked as a radio newscaster and morning show co-host in Ontario and Vancouver (where I lived for five years), and a graphic designer and columnist for a community newspaper, a substitute teacher, and a licensed lay worship leader with the United Church of Canada.
+I now am teaching full-time and studying for a Master of Education degree.

 After marrying Dwayne, my “Nova Scotia country boy”, in 2007, I continued to publish articles and essays in newspapers and magazines in Ontario and Nova Scotia, including the award-winning East Coast magazine, Saltscapes.
 From 2011 to 2019, I wrote my “Field Notes” column for the local community newspaper then for At Home On the North Shore magazine.